Sydney resident and Cammy customer Dom set up a security camera in his garage at home in order to catch burglars. What he caught instead, shocked him.

 Set up a surveillance camera

 There is no better evidence than video.
-Set up a surveillance camera (using IP cameras) facing the entrance door so you can get a clear view of faces.
+Set up a surveillance cameras facing the entrance door so you can get a clear view of faces.
 You can set up several others throughout the house.
 To cover a large area, try to place the cameras above eye level in a corner of the room.
-If you hook up your camera to the Cammy Home Alarm you can monitor your home remotely from your smartphone.

 After An Inspection